Emily Ratajkowski: Fyre Festival controversy

 In 2017, Ratajkowski promoted that April's Fyre Festival on Instagram with Kendall Jenner, Bella Hadid, and other actresses and models.
 Ratajkowski was reportedly the only actress or model to use the hashtag #ad, but later deleted the post.
 The Federal Trade Commission has said #ad only worked if at the beginning of paid posts, and that the hashtag alone was not a sufficient disclaimer.
 A second class action lawsuit against Fyre Media, McFarland, Ja Rule, and the event promoters in Los Angeles was filed.
 The plaintiff alleges that they deceived patrons into attending the festival by paying over 400 social media personalities and celebrities to promote it.
 The parties are accused of breach of contract, negligent misrepresentation, and fraud.

 Political views

 Activism

 Ratajkowski has raised funds, done public service announcements, and committed to a being in a short film promoting reproductive and sexual health for Planned Parenthood.

-Ratajkowski expressed support for State of Palestine during the Gaza–Israel conflict.

 On the eve of the February 2016 New Hampshire Democratic primary, Ratajkowski spoke at a Bernie Sanders rally in New Hampshire to endorse his campaign.
 One of the main points of her speech, and her social media activity surrounding it, was to counter Gloria Steinem's statement that young female Sanders supporters were involved in the campaign to meet potential male romantic partners.
 In 2020, she again endorsed Sanders for the Democratic nomination.

+During the 2025 New York City mayoral election, Ratajkowski endorsed the Democratic nominee, Zohran Mamdani.